 The funds gathered by the program are being funneled back into the community.

-“Communities love the [the recovery work] because Joe Berrios is returning this money directly to them," Monahan said.
-"The school districts and the other taxing bodies and other local community groups are ecstatic because this is money that would have been gone forever.
+“Communities love the [the recovery work] because Assessor Joe Berrios is returning this money directly to them,” Monahan said.
+“The school districts and the other taxing bodies and other local community groups are ecstatic because this is money that would have been gone forever.
 Plus, we don’t just recover the lost money but we prevent further loses on the same erroneous exemptions.”